|

 (Texas), and 150TH ‘Second West Virginia’ Armored Cavalry

-activated and commenced training to be ready to replace the 4TH
+Regiment (West Virginia), were activated and commenced training to be ready to

-Army heavy equipment for the two Regular Army Divisions was prepositioned in
+Force.
+Army heavy equipment for the two Regular Army Divisions was

-Europe, so the personnel could be quickly flown to Germany if they were needed.
+prepositioned in Europe, so the personnel could be quickly flown to Germany if

-The Army Reserve’s 100TH Division (Training), from Kentucky, was
+they were needed.
+The Army Reserve’s 100TH Division (Training), from

-also activated to establish a new training center at Fort Chaffee, Arkansas.
+Kentucky, was also activated to establish a new training center at Fort

 At that time,